-Many know Real Women Have Curves as the 2002 film that launched America Ferrera’s career, adapted from Josefina López’s original play.
-Now, the story returns—this time as a Broadway musical.
+Many know Real Women Have Curves, the 2002 film based on a play by Josefina López, as the vehicle that launched America Ferrera’s career.
+The story has now returned as a Broadway musical.
 With bold costumes and an inspiring book by Joy Huerta, Benjamin Velez, and Lisa Loomer, it’s easy to see why audiences are already on board.
-Originally drawn from the diary entries of an 18-year-old López, the story follows Ana García, a teenager in 1980s East Los Angeles torn between moving to New York with a scholarship to Columbia University and staying behind to support her undocumented Mexican family by working in her sister’s busy garment factory.
+Drawn from López’s own diary entries, the story follows Ana García, a teenager in 1980s East Los Angeles.
+She’s received a scholarship to Columbia University, in New York, yet feels she should stay in L.A., working in her sister’s clothing factory and supporting her undocumented Mexican family.
 Led by the 25-year-old Tatianna Córdoba, who stars as García, the musical is a tribute to community, womanhood, and body positivity. —Jeanne Malle

 Real Women Have Curves